-Corporate administrative penalties refer to legal sanctions imposed by administrative authorities on enterprises that violate administrative regulations.
+Administrative penalties imposed on enterprises refer to legal sanctions enforced by administrative authorities against businesses that violate administrative laws and regulations.
 Specifically:

 -

-Existence of illegal activities serves as the prerequisite for administrative penalties, which may include but are not limited to violations of market supervision regulations, failure to obtain required approvals or permits, tax evasion, and environmental regulation breaches.
+The existence of illegal activities is a prerequisite for administrative penalties, which may include but are not limited to violations of market supervision regulations, failure to obtain required approvals or permits according to relevant laws and regulations, tax evasion, and breaches of environmental protection laws.

 -

-Types of administrative sanctions depend on the nature and severity of violations, with common penalties including warnings, fines, confiscation of illegal gains or properties, suspension of business operations, and revocation of licenses.
+The types of administrative sanctions depend on the nature and severity of the illegal activities.
+Common administrative penalties include warnings, fines, confiscation of illegal gains or property, orders to suspend production or business operations, and temporary suspension or revocation of licenses or permits.

 -

-CnOpenData matches various types of corporate administrative penalty data with listed companies and their subsidiaries, obtaining penalty information in six key areas: taxation, intellectual property, party discipline, price violations, labor disputes, and fund irregularities.
-Tax-related penalties utilize a [company name + fiscal year] matching method, while other categories employ [company name] matching, providing valuable resources for related research.
+CnOpenData has matched various types of enterprise administrative penalty data with lists of listed companies and their subsidiaries, obtaining administrative penalty information for listed companies and subsidiaries in six areas: taxation, intellectual property, disciplinary actions within the Party, price violations, labor disputes, and fund violations.
+Among these, tax administrative penalties adopted a matching method of [company name + fiscal year], while other types used a [company name] matching approach, aiming to support relevant research.

 Data Scale